EugeCos/craigslist-api/README.md

 ## Licence

-_Hacker News Light_ is available under MIT.
+_Toronto Gigs from Craigslist_ is available under MIT.